 Dissolving the current Councils to form a new single council would also result in a reduction in the total number of councillors with Special Responsibility Allowances, as there will only be one Cabinet, set of Portfolio Holders and Chairman and Vice-Chairman of the various committees.
 Although, as described above, there may be a small increase in these allowances to reflect the additional responsibility of a larger council, it is not anticipated that this would remove all of these savings in allowances.
-The figure in Table 1 is therefore a prudent assessment (based on a current average between the two councils) of the minimum reduction in Special Responsibility Allowances that can safely be assumed from establishing one new council.
+The figure in Table 1 is therefore a prudent assessment (based on a current average between the two councils - £44k for BDC and £78k for MSDC in 2016/17) of the minimum reduction in Special Responsibility Allowances that can safely be assumed from establishing one new council.